If you are wondering, “do I really need supplemental insurance with Medicare, or is it a waste of money?”, you’re in the right place.

 - A Medigap policy is guaranteed to renew each year (so long as you don’t commit fraud by lying on your application or failing to pay your premiums).

-Why Do People Choose Medicare Supplement Plans?
+Why Do People Choose a Medicare Supplement?

 There are several key benefits of supplemental plans.
 They include: